pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-03-design-considerations.markdown

 layout: guides
 title: Design Considerations
 categories:
-- Quickstart
+- API Reference
-menu: quickstart
+menu: api-reference
 tags:
-- Quickstart
+- API Reference
 ---

-# Design Considerations

 There are some things you should know about our APIs to make your life easier.